Compliance assistants

 A chat request runs identical, audited logic to a button click

 Every assistant action passes through the same five-layer spine that governs every other module — same knowledge base, same identity / legal-entity / business-unit RBAC, same AI pipeline, same immutable audit log, same reporting rollup.
 This is what keeps GDPR accountability under Article 5(2) and EU AI Act human-oversight expectations demonstrable to the DPC (Ireland) and the ICO (UK), whichever surface the work started from.
+Here is what that spine enforces on every run.

 1. Role-gated tool registry

 Each tool carries a minimum role from the 8-level role hierarchy.
-The agent cannot call a tool a user's role does not allow; the role check happens at the same layer as the web app's role check.
+Acompli's agent cannot call a tool a user's role does not allow; the role check happens at the same layer as the web app's role check.

 2. Confirmation gates on mutations